punkesta/weblab1/README.md

 To run this application you need to enter the following commands:
-> gradlew clean bootJar -x test
+'$ gradlew clean bootJar -x test'
-> docker compose up -d
+'$ docker compose up -d'